AdrianHavengaBennett/f1-data-dashboard/README.md

 ### User Testing
 The following test cases have been performed to test funtionality:
 - Using the buttons to navigate through the seasons | Expected behaviour = the different data loads and the layout changes | Pass
+- Clicking "Formula One" in page heading | Expected behaviour = page will reload | Pass
 - Changing viewport to landscape and/or changing the screen resolution | Expected behaviour = content fills the landscape view and charts respond according to responsive design | Pass
 - Clicking question marks | Expected behaviour = reveal a tooltip and change to an exit icon, which, when clicked, removes the tooltip and changes back to a question mark | Pass
 - Hovering over the buttons | Expected behaviour = buttons tilt slightly and change color | Pass